nilportugues/react-jsonschema-form-semanticui/README.md

 ### Q: Does rjsf support `oneOf`, `anyOf`, multiple types in an array, etc.?

 A: Not yet (except for a special case where you can use `oneOf` in [schema dependencies](#schema-dependencies)), but perhaps you will be the person whose PR will finally add the feature in a way that gets merged.
-For inspiration, see [#329](https://github.com/mozilla-services/react-jsonschema-form/pull/329) or [#417](https://github.com/mozilla-services/react-jsonschema-form/pull/417).
-See also: [#52](https://github.com/mozilla-services/react-jsonschema-form/issues/52), [#151](https://github.com/mozilla-services/react-jsonschema-form/issues/151), [#171](https://github.com/mozilla-services/react-jsonschema-form/issues/171), [#200](https://github.com/mozilla-services/react-jsonschema-form/issues/200), [#282](https://github.com/mozilla-services/react-jsonschema-form/issues/282), [#302](https://github.com/mozilla-services/react-jsonschema-form/pull/302), [#330](https://github.com/mozilla-services/react-jsonschema-form/issues/330), [#430](https://github.com/mozilla-services/react-jsonschema-form/issues/430), [#522](https://github.com/mozilla-services/react-jsonschema-form/issues/522), [#538](https://github.com/mozilla-services/react-jsonschema-form/issues/538), [#551](https://github.com/mozilla-services/react-jsonschema-form/issues/551), [#552](https://github.com/mozilla-services/react-jsonschema-form/issues/552), or [#648](https://github.com/mozilla-services/react-jsonschema-form/issues/648).
+For inspiration, see [#329](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/pull/329) or [#417](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/pull/417).
+See also: [#52](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/52), [#151](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/151), [#171](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/171), [#200](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/200), [#282](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/282), [#302](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/pull/302), [#330](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/330), [#430](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/430), [#522](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/522), [#538](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/538), [#551](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/551), [#552](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/552), or [#648](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/648).

-### Q: Will react-jsonschema-form support Material, Ant-Design, Foundation, or [some other specific widget library or frontend style]?
+### Q: Will react-jsonschema-form-semantic-ui support Material, Ant-Design, Foundation, or [some other specific widget library or frontend style]?

 A: Probably not.
-We use Bootstrap v3 and it works fine for our needs.
-We would like for react-jsonschema-form to support other frameworks, we just don't want to support them ourselves.
-Ideally, these frontend styles could be added to react-jsonschema-form with a third-party library.
+We use SemanticUI v3 and it works fine for our needs.
+We would like for react-jsonschema-form-semantic-ui to support other frameworks, we just don't want to support them ourselves.
+Ideally, these frontend styles could be added to react-jsonschema-form-semantic-ui with a third-party library.
 If there is a technical limitation preventing this, please consider opening a PR.
-See also: [#91](https://github.com/mozilla-services/react-jsonschema-form/issues/91), [#99](https://github.com/mozilla-services/react-jsonschema-form/issues/99), [#125](https://github.com/mozilla-services/react-jsonschema-form/issues/125), [#237](https://github.com/mozilla-services/react-jsonschema-form/issues/237), [#287](https://github.com/mozilla-services/react-jsonschema-form/issues/287), [#299](https://github.com/mozilla-services/react-jsonschema-form/issues/299), [#440](https://github.com/mozilla-services/react-jsonschema-form/issues/440), [#461](https://github.com/mozilla-services/react-jsonschema-form/issues/461), [#546](https://github.com/mozilla-services/react-jsonschema-form/issues/546), [#555](https://github.com/mozilla-services/react-jsonschema-form/issues/555), [#626](https://github.com/mozilla-services/react-jsonschema-form/issues/626), and [#623](https://github.com/mozilla-services/react-jsonschema-form/pull/623).
+See also: [#91](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/91), [#99](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/99), [#125](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/125), [#237](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/237), [#287](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/287), [#299](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/299), [#440](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/440), [#461](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/461), [#546](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/546), [#555](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/555), [#626](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/issues/626), and [#623](https://github.com/nilportugues/react-jsonschema-form-semantic-ui/pull/623).

 ## License